freedomofpress/securedrop/docs/install.md

 We provide a KeePassX password database template to make it easier for admins and journalists to generate strong, unique passphrases and store the securely.
 Once you have set up Tails with persistence and have cloned the repo, you can set up your personal password database using this template.

-You can find the template in `tails_files/securedrop-keepassx.xml` inside the securedrop repository.
+You can find the template in `/Persistent/SecureDrop/tails_files/securedrop-keepassx.xml` inside the securedrop repository.
 Note that you will not be able to access your passwords if you forget the master password or the location of the key file used to protect the database.

 To use the template:

- * Open the KeePassX program
+ * Open the KeePassX program, which is should already be installed on Tails
  * Select `File`, `Import from...`, and `KeePassX XML (*.xml)`
  * Navigate to the location of `securedrop-keepassx.xml`, select it, and click `Open`
- * Set a strong master password or choose a key file to protect the password database
+ * Set a strong master password to protect the password database (you will have to write this down/memorize it)
  * Click `File` and `Save Database As`
- * Save the database in the Tails Persistent folder
+ * Save the database in the Persistent folder

 ## Set up the Network Firewall